Blue Foundation: History

 In 2007, Blue Foundation released their third studio album, Life of a Ghost.
 The album was recorded in Copenhagen, with Tobias Wilner as producer and engineer, and Bo Rande as co-producer.
 The album was released in 2007 on EMI Records in Denmark and on Astralwerks in the USA in 2009.
 Life of a Ghost features "Eyes on Fire," written by Tobias Wilner and Kirstine Stubbe Teglbjærg.

-In 2008, Blue Foundation established their own imprint, Dead Peoples Choice, that so far has released two albums and one remix album.
-Today they release under the imprint KON Records.
-Blue Foundation gained major recognition with a remix by Zeds Dead of their song "Eyes On Fire", reaching a no. 3 ranking on iTunes Electronic Music Chart (2014).
-Today "Eyes On Fire" has more than 35 million YouTube plays, while the "Zeds Dead"-remix has exceeded 170 million YouTube plays.
-During the years Blue Foundation have expanded their audience, embracing today both the underground and the alternative mainstream.
+In 2008, Blue Foundation established their own imprint, Dead Peoples Choice, which has so far released two albums and one remix album.
+Currently, they release under the imprint KON Records.Blue Foundation gained major recognition with a remix by Zeds Dead of their song "Eyes On Fire", reaching a no. 3 ranking on iTunes Electronic Music Chart (2014).
+"Eyes On Fire" currently has more than 35 million YouTube plays, while the "Zeds Dead"-remix has exceeded 170 million YouTube plays.
+Over the years, Blue Foundation has expanded their audience, embracing today both the underground and the alternative mainstream.